-Revision(s): 10/16/07; 3/3/14; 1/18/22
+Revision(s): 10/16/07; 3/3/14; 1/18/22; 9/29/22 (minor revision)

 2436 - Employee Service Recognition Award

 The College celebrates the opportunity to recognize certain milestones for its employees.
 In this light, special presentations will be held at College forums to recognize College employees for their years of dedicated service.
 Years of service to be recognized are in multiples of five, beginning with five years of service (i.e., 5,10,15, etc.)